heimrichhannot/contao-twig-support-bundle/README.md

 [![CI](https://github.com/heimrichhannot/contao-twig-support-bundle/actions/workflows/ci.yml/badge.svg)](https://github.com/heimrichhannot/contao-twig-support-bundle/actions/workflows/ci.yml)
 [![Coverage Status](https://coveralls.io/repos/github/heimrichhannot/contao-twig-support-bundle/badge.svg)](https://coveralls.io/github/heimrichhannot/contao-twig-support-bundle)

-A bundle to enable [twig](https://twig.symfony.com/) templates support in contao.
-Templates are handled like .html5 templates in contao, e.g. you can select them in your custom templates select in the backend and they will be outputted in the frontend.
+A bundle to enable extensive [twig](https://twig.symfony.com/) templates support in contao.
+Just activate the template loader and you can work with twig templates as they were .html5 templates.
+This means, you can select twig templates in the custom template select in the contao backend and you can override any template in your project template folder or in a bundle.
+As a developer, you can use this bundle to work with twig templates like with contao templates, e.g. use simple template names, template groups and rely on the contao template hierarchy.

 ## Features
 * enable twig support in contao